Westmount Here & There

 DROP-IN CV WORKSHOP

-In-Person Only: Get tips and resources for preparing CVs and cover letters.
-In the Adair Auditorium.
+In-Person Only: Hands-on guidance to create a professional CV from scratch using Google Docs, Microsoft Word or Canada’s Resume Builder.
+Also, tips and resources for cover letters.
+In the Computer Classroom (Room 2 on the top floor).
 Part of the Atwater Library CELI Skills for Success Project.
-More information at celi@atwaterlibrary.ca
+More information: Olivia Noun at celi@atwaterlibrary.ca